 This week, I was ready to go with a ‘how to’ article about getting out of a rut and exercising more.
 All I had to do was edit, upload, and boom, I would have a post for this week (even though my actual – failing – goal is to put up two).

-But I couldn’t in good conscious post it yet.
+But I couldn’t in good conscience post it yet.
 Even though I did use the tips I outlined to regularly workout for several weeks, I find myself back in a brutal rut.